-A few nights at The Square hotel, lunch break at the Brasserie Hector, olive fig tapenade from the Comptoir De Papa, and its Greek-Persian delicacies.
+A few nights at the Pavillon de la Reine, lunch break at the Brasserie Hector, olive fig tapenade from the Comptoir De Papa, and its Greek-Persian delicacies.
 A little bit of shopping at the boutique SAAJ and Art everywhere.

 If you prefer to have breakfast elsewhere, head to the artisanal bakery where Christophe Louie did his apprenticeship in the 14th arrondissement.
 The pain au raisin or the croissant are to die for.
 The t-shirt of the baker says…